MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 #### Installation with CocoaPods

-To install the Messenger Transport SDK in your app with CocoaPods, follow this guidance.
+To install Messenger Transport SDK in your app with CocoaPods, follow this guidance.

-In your `Podfile`, configure your target to include the `GenesysCloudMessengerTransport` pod  dependency and specify the use of frameworks instead of static libraries.
+In your `Podfile`, configure your target to include the `GenesysCloudMessengerTransport` pod dependency.

 ```
 target 'TargetNameInYourXcodeProject' do